drewbot/sass-flexbox-grid/README.md

 Use Sass Flexbox Grid's mobile-first media queries and grid classes.
 All styles should first be declared at small (mobile) then built outward for larger screens using min-width media queries.

-## Version 1.0.0 Release Notes - 04/08/2018
+## Version 2.0.2 Release Notes - 04/10/2018

-- Added gutters to the top, bottom, left, and right of all columns by default.
+- Added `box-sizing: border-box;` to all rows and columns by default.
-- Gutter size can be adjusted by changing the value of the sass variable `$gutter`.
-- The `.col-gutter-lr` class will only apply gutters to the left and right of a column.
-- The `.col-no-gutter` class will remove gutters from a column.

 ## Version 2.0.0 Release Notes - 04/09/2018